 Step 2: Responsibility

 Take responsibility for your own weaknesses.
-Never excuse your own weakness or “holes in the net” by saying, “that’s just the way I am, I can’t help it”!
+Never excuse your own weakness or “holes in the net” by saying, “that’s just the way I am, I can’t help it!”
 Be honest with yourself.
 Do what you need to do to take the responsibility that is yours.
-If you need help, take courage and ask for it.
+If you need help, gater up the courage to ask for it.

 Step 3: Building up